ChromaticChicken/Start-Up/notes.md

 # Startup HTML
 After a long time of trying to figure out what was wanted from me from this assignment I think I finally figured it out and did what was wanted.
 I don't think anything too exciting happened with it... **except** when I acidentally cloned Simon into my repository rather than making it a submodule fixing that was a little bit more work, but we got there in the end :)

+# Startup CSS
+I will be honest and say I mostly just copied what the Simon page was doing, now that being said I did add a tiny bit and I am planning on adding more, but at this point there isn't the items there to be able to add the CSS to.